alantheprice/ledit-agent/README.md

 1. Go to **Settings** → **Actions** → **General**
 2. Under **Workflow permissions**, check **Allow GitHub Actions to create and approve pull requests**
 3. Save and try again

+### Wrong Ledit Version Installed
+If the action installs an older version (e.g., v0.5.9) when 'latest' is specified:
+- Specify the exact version: `ledit-version: 'v0.5.10'`
+- This can happen due to Go module proxy caching
+- Minimum v0.5.10 is required for max-iterations support

 ## Contributing